-&lt;sup>25The results for daughters in multiple-son households are not reported because of limited space but are available upon the request.
+27The results for daughters in multiple-son households are not reported because of limited space but are available upon the request.

-&lt;sup>26We change the range of the sample in Table 4 and get similar results.
+28We change the range of the sample in Table 4 and get similar results.

-sisters.
-The results are reported in the middle panel of Table 3.
-All showing that there is no evidence of discontinuity in college attendance for them (as the coefficient of D is statistically insignificant).
-This indeed confirms that the discontinuity is something attributed to boys and therefore related to the compulsory military service exemption.
+evidence of discontinuity in college attendance for them (as the coefficient of D is statistically insignificant).
+This indeed confirms that the discontinuity is attributable to being male and therefore related to the compulsory military service exemption.
 As another robustness check, we can estimate the effect of military exemption law on sons living in households with multiple sons.
 The right panel in Table 3, that is Columns (7), (8), and (9), report the result of such estimation.
 The coefficient of D, which is the effect of the military exemption law, is statistically insignificant, supporting the fact that this law should not affect college attainment of sons in multiple-son households.
 For further robustness check, one can estimate the same regressions for daughters living in multiple-son households.
-As expected and similar to Figure 4, the effect of military service on this group is also not statistically different from zero.
-All these results show that the discontinuity in college attainment rate only exists for the sole sons, the only group that can benefit from the exemption law.
-Therefore, this discontinuity at such a particular age of the father is evidence for the causal impact of the law.
+As expected and similar to Figure 4, there is little evidence that the effect of military service on this group is different from zero.29 All these results show that the discontinuity in college attainment rate only exists for the sole sons, the only group that can benefit from the exemption law.
+Therefore, this discontinuity at such a particular father's age is evidence for the causal impact of the law.
 Sole sons preferred to go to college rather than serve in the military and the exemption law provided the incentive.

 One may wonder if sole sons who are not eligible for the exemption, that is their father's age is below 59, try to exaggerate their father's age to become eligible.
-Military service in Iran, however, is a serious matter of national security and a rare process in which gaming the system is extremely difficult.
-But even if sole sons whose father is a bit younger than the threshold try to become eligible by falsely reporting their father's age higher, we would only underestimate the effect of military service.
+Military service in Iran, however, is a serious matter of national security and a process in which gaming the system is extremely rare and difficult.
+But even if sole sons whose fathers are a bit younger than the threshold try to become eligible by falsely reporting their father's age higher, we would only underestimate the effect of military service.
 Thus, such gaming of the system should not create a false positive.
 Moreover, this false representation of father's age should create a discontinuity around the threshold: one should see more observations on the eligible side of the threshold (59 and older) than the non-eligible side (58 and younger).
-Figure A, however, sole sons than eligible ones at the threshold.
-In addition, we can estimate the coefficient of D in Equation (1), $\tau$ , when the dependent variable is the number of observations at each father's age.
+Figure A, however, does not show any discontinuity at the threshold.
+If anything, there are a few more ineligible sole sons than eligible ones at the threshold.
+In addition, we can estimate the coefficient of D in Equation (1), τ , when the dependent variable is the number of observations at each father's age.
 Table A reports this coefficient which is insignificant in all specifications, showing no discontinuity in the number of observations at the threshold.

-&lt;sup>27The results are not reported in Table 3, but are available upon request.
+29The results are reported in Table B, but are available upon request.